ligadata-shilpa/Kamanja/trunk/MetadataAPI/src/test/resources/SampleAdapterMessageBindingsUnitTests.md

 - A message that this adapter either deserializes from its source or serializes to send to its sink.
 - The serializer to use that understands how to serialize and deserialize the message.

+These bindings provide a flexible way to describe the input, output and storage streams flowing to/from the adapter's sink/source.
+Being able to dial in the sort of serialization expected or provided to others gives the Kamanja system configurator lots of flexibility to satisfy their objectives.

 There are currently three builtin serializers provided in the Kamanja distribution that can be used: a JSON serializer, a CSV serializer and a KBinary serializer.
 The KBinary is used principally by the Kamanja platform to manage data in its stores and caches.

 The adapter message bindings can be ingested one at a time (see the [input adapter example below]).
 If there are multiple messages that are managed by an adapter that all share the same serializer, a compact representation is possible (see the [output adapter example below]).
-It is also possible to organize one or more adapter message binding specifications in a file and have kamanja consume that.
+It is also possible to organize one or more adapter message binding specifications in a file and have the Kamanja ingestion tools consume that.

 ************************************
 **Adapter Message Binding Examples**